ProjectXsent/dmc3se-pc-2006-style-switcher/Style Switcher 2.4.3/readme.txt

 2. Extract the files from the archives and run "install.bat".

 NOTE:
-- If you find Shoot/X, Melee/Y, and Taunt/Back buttons (also for keyboard) not working, restart your computer and launch the game.
+- If you find Shoot/X/Square, Melee/Y/Triangle, and Taunt/Back/Select/Share buttons (also for keyboard) not working, sign out/restart your computer and launch the game.

 --------------
 Uninstallation